 The Haller Award is given to an individual engineer or an engineering firm that has enhanced the knowledge of masonry in practice.
 This award recognizes the beauty, elegance, and economy of structural masonry projects.
 The Award may be presented yearly, although no award needs to be given in a year.

-Details on submitting packets for consideration for future Haller Awards are included in the Application and are due by June 30, 2019.
+Details on submitting packets for consideration for future Haller Awards are included in the Application.
+Nominations are due by June 30th each year.

 Professor Paul Haller was a dynamic engineer who helped revolutionize the design of structural masonry.
 Haller was born on March 7, 1902 in Zurich, Switzerland.
 He was formally educated at the Federal Technical University in Zurich, graduating in 1924.